 The assembly meets monthly on an informal basis, and formal meetings take place quarterly to carryout to support strategic discussion.

-A Steering Group, composed of six elected delegates, coordinates HEF activities, oversees the delivery of the Strategic Framework and sets the agenda of HEF meetings.
+A Steering Group, composed of six elected delegates, coordinates the direction of HEF’s project activities – including Task Group objectives.
+The Steering Group oversees the delivery of the HEF’s Strategic Framework and sets the agenda of Formal HEF meetings.